 Items cannot be cancelled as we want to guarantee the fastest possible delivery so that no one has to wait.
 The same applies to changes in orders.
 However, a return is possible at any time if you do not like the products, if they do not fit or if you would like another product.

 You will receive an e-mail from us when the return has been received, checked and accepted.
 We will then transfer the amount back to the original payment method.

-You will receive a shipping confirmation and a tracking number of the logistics partner when the shipment has left our logistics.
+You will receive a shipping confirmation and a tracking number of the logistics partner when the shipment has left our warehouse.
 With the tracking number you can then track the current status of your delivery.

 In this case you can give up a normal return.
 We ask you to make a note on the return note and fill the formular in completely.
 It is important that the return note is inside the package or stuck on the package so that we can accept the return.
 Then you can order your desired product again.